jjmojojjmojo/awsdns/README.rst

 extra
     A list, separated by whitespace, of tags/attributes to return in the 'extra' section of any response.
 These will be returned as TXT records, loosly conforming to `RFC 1464 <www.rfc-base.org/txt/rfc-1464.txt>`_.

+loglevel
+    One of 'CRITICAL', 'ERROR', 'WARNING', 'INFO', 'DEBUG' (case insensitive).
+Sets the level of logging output.
+Logging is done to STDOUT.
+Defaults to 'info'.

+autorefresh
+    Boolean.
+Set to *true* to automatically refresh (hit AWS again) values when they expire.
+If *false*, expired values are only refreshed when they are requested again.
+This was implemented due to the considerable delay that the AWS API can impart to a request.
+This way, subsequent requests for the same data will always be up to date and take roughly the same amount of time.

+ttl
+    Integer.
+Number of seconds to cache information from AWS once it's been retrieved.

 Using The Buildout
 ==================